Discover DBCC CheckIdent: Top 5 Usage

 Some DBCC CHECKIDENT commands include

-When we try to run the command on a table which does not contain identity on a column, system will throws the below error:
+When we try to run the command on a table which does not contain identity on a column, the system will throw the below error:

 Table Without Indentity

-When we use the above command, the system will not reset the existing identity value.
-After executing this DBCC command, the system will return, the current identity value as well as the current maximum value of the identity.
+The system does not reset the existing identity value when we use the above command.
+After executing this DBCC command, the system returns the current identity value and the maximum value of the identity.

 DBCC CHECKIDENT